 Lapping Abrasives / Abrasive Powders

 Lapmaster Wolters Wolters offers a complete line of lapping abrasive products for processing today's complex materials.
+The abrasive grains must bring a certain hardness, toughness, thermal resistance and chemical resistance to a material removal process.
 For general engineering applications, Lapmaster Wolters Wolters offers Aluminum Oxide, Silicon Carbide, Boron Carbide, and Diamond Powder.
 For high-tech materials, glass, and other polishing applications, Lapmaster Wolters Wolters offers Micro-graded Diamond Powder, Micro-graded Alumina Powder, Cerium Oxide, and other specialized polishing compounds.
 Most abrasives are available in 5, 10, 20, 25, 50, 150, and 300 lb. containers

 Whats Abrasives do we offer & what is the difference between them?